bryansills/Dusty/server/README.md

 $ docker run -m512M --cpus 2 -it -p 8080:8080 --rm dusty-server
 ```

 (Make this step better) The server should now be up and running.
-You can access from the `8080` port at the IP address that was outputted as a result of the `$ docker-machine env default` command
+You can access from the `8080` port at the IP address that was outputted as a result of the `$ docker-machine env default` command.
 Once you are done, make sure to stop the Docker virtual machine by running the following command:

 ```